diegaso-xhc/Robotic_hand_control_ih2_azurra/README.md

 The contributions of this repository can be summarized as follows:

 ```
-- A library for post processing and visualization of motion capture data --> HMCL_lib
-- A set of purposely selected objects, which guarantee grasping postures variability --> Info_objects
-- Algorithms to track known 3D objects with random marker placements --> Track_object_lib
-- Algorithms for mesh manipulation --> Mesh_Manip_lib
-- Pseudonymized data from trials (saved as Study objects, see HMCL_lib) --> Trials
-- Algorithms to calculate contact surfaces information betwen a hand mesh and an object mesh --> see main
-- Python algorithms to handle the MANO model, including marker position optimization --> fit_MANO (Developed in
-  cooperation with Omid Taheri (https://is.mpg.de/person/otaheri).
+- A class that facilitates the connection via serial port to a device.
+- A class that handles the byte transmission to and from the robotic hand.
+- Most of the functionalities explained in the manual of the ih2 azzurra hand (you won't need to develop things on your own)
+- Ready to use controllers for position, current and force
+- Visualization functions to check if the controllers responses were what you expected.
 ```

 ## License

 Developed by Diego Hidalgo C. (2021).
 This repository is intended for research purposes only.
-If you wish to use any parts of the provided code for commercial purposes, please contact the author at diego.hidalgo-carvajal@tum.de.
+If you wish to use any parts of the provided code for commercial purposes, please contact the author at hidalgocdiego@gmail.com.